wasiflatifhussain/bookswap-microservices-based-marketplace-for-readers/README.md

 * Observability includes structured logs and request tracing across services.
 * Containerization & orchestration planned via **Docker Compose** for local and **Kubernetes (AWS)** for deployment.

+### **Next Steps**

+* Integrate a **Eureka Server** for **service discovery** and attach all microservices to it.
+  This will allow each service to register itself dynamically and enable inter-service communication without hard-coded URLs.
+  The BFF, Catalog, Swap, Wallet, and Notification services will discover each other through Eureka to simplify scaling and orchestration.